 Members pay £2.00 per meeting to cover hire costs, etc.

 We also enjoy social occasions such as a Christmas dinner, occasional outings, barbeques and other group events when possible.

-Our next meeting will be held on Thursday 4th July at the usual time of 7.30 pm in the Biffa Room at St. Mark’s Church, Calder Rise, Bedford.
+The next meeting will be held on Thursday 5th March at 7.30pm in the Biffa Room at St Marks.